natenka/pyneng-book-en/docs/source/book/14_regex/group_example.rst

      'mac': '00:09:BB:3D:D6:58',
      'vlan': '10'}

-Since regular expression has worked well, you can create a script.
+Since regex has worked well, you can create a script.
 In script all lines of dhcp\_snooping.txt file are iterated and information about devices is displayed on the standard output stream (parse_dhcp_snooping.py):